IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/schedule.md

   * **read** these harebarined [notes on electricity](/week1/index.md)
   * **watch** these videos on [your Arduino Kit](https://www.youtube.com/playlist?list=PLnkvii1uWBvFWWJ11lI1ml6p2pd5uqnHe)
   * **watch** these videos on [electricity and circuits](https://www.youtube.com/playlist?list=PLnkvii1uWBvEG_Vdgf9PDtCaDZCem3eoG)
   * **buid** a circuit with a switch you make on your own that can be operated without using your hands.
-Think abotu what you have that is conductive.
+Think about what you have that is conductive.
 Aluminum foil works well.
 Be careful you do not cause a short!
-Always unplug your Arduino before changing anything in your circuit, and check to makw aure there are no loose wires.
+Always unplug your Arduino before changing anything in your circuit, and check to make sure there are no loose wires.

 * **WEEK 9 - November 4**
-  * programming an arduino
-  * digital input & output in class
-  * make a switch
+  * Using a multimeter
+  * what's up switches?
+  * review your work - questions?
   * **read** these harebarined [notes on digital input and output](/week2/index.md)
+  * **watch** these videos on setting up the Arduino IDE and what all the pins on your board do
+  * **watch** these videos on digital input and output
+  * **read** this article from [Don Norman, Attractive Thigs Work Better](https://jnd.org/emotion_design_attractive_things_work_better/)
+  * **buid** With the switch you built last week (or a different one if you want to experiment) use the Arduino to provide some meaningful feedback on what the action you engage in means.
+For example — if you are trying to notify someone that their posture is good or bad, could you make a switch that was based on how they stood, and notify them if they are not straight?
+What about gettting someone to smile for a camera?
+Using the digital input and output provide feedback to your user that is meaningful in context.
+Labeling LEDs with text, or using different colored lights to indicate things is helpful, try diffusing the light with paper or a ping pong ball, how does that change the quality of the light?

 * **WEEK 10 - November 11**
   * analog input & output in class